 Mission To Haiti is primarily a child sponsorship organization.
 We are presently working with 13 churches and Christian schools, and 2 vocational schools.
 More than 4,000 children attend these schools.
 We are equipping these young people to change Haiti for Christ.

-After 39 years, the Lord continues to enlarge this work through the churches, schools, food program and campus medical clinic.
+Now 40 years later, the Lord continues to enlarge this work through the churches, schools, food program and campus medical clinic.